Orders of Examination

 Order of Examination Court Hearing:

-On the date of the scheduled hearing, all parties will check in with the clerk of the department.
+On the date of the scheduled hearing, all parties must check in with the clerk of the department.
 The Judgment Debtor will be given an oath and the examination will proceed privately between the parties.

 Continuances: